 Dialects in Gaul

 In Gaul, the Latin sermo vulgaris incorporated elements from several other languages and came to be known as the Roman or Romanic language.
 It was so thoroughly established that the invading Germanic nations generally adopted it as their own language.
 Its general acceptance is reflected in the fact that beginning in the sixth century the homilies of Church councils held in France were translated into it.
 By the eighth century Charlemagne prescribed that sermons should be delivered in the popular tongue, while other parts of the liturgy remained in Latin.
 Nevertheless, even in Gaul the language spoken in different regions never became homogeneous.
 Distinct dialects co-existed with separate languages, the most important of which was Provençal.
 Broadly speaking, beginning in the early middle ages, two groups of dialects emerged in the territories roughly divided by the Loire.
 In the South, the langue d'oc remained more closely linked to Latin, whereas the Northern langue d'oil was more strongly influenced by other languages.
-The terms used to describe the two groups of dialects derive from the respective words to express "yes" in each.Free Quote
+The terms used to describe the two groups of dialects derive from the respective words to express "yes" in each.Get Quote

 Dialects in Western Europe